QuickBooks Blog

 Some companies may also have industry restrictions, so look into their requirements before applying.

 If your business is experiencing cash flow problems and you need access to immediate cash, invoice factoring can be a viable option.
 However, there are drawbacks and fees for accounts receivable factoring.
-The good news is there are more small business financing options like equipment financing and lines of credit if invoice factoring isn’t the right fit for you.
+The good news is that there are more small business financing options, like equipment financing and lines of credit, if invoice factoring isn’t the right fit for you.

 One of the easiest ways to prevent cash flow issues is to actively manage your accounts receivable.
 Accounting software like QuickBooks Online can help you track invoices and generate reports to monitor your financial health.